-- We kindly request to submit or informed your prior health conditions.
+- We kindly request to submit or inform your prior health conditions and RT-PCR test.

 - More flexible expedition cancellation policy and 100% refund before the trip starts within 72hrs prior.

-- COVID-19 practices and briefing upon arrival including physical distancing, immediate personal hygiene, and use face covering when physical distancing is not possible.
+- COVID-19 practices and briefing upon arrival include physical distancing, immediate personal hygiene, and using face covering when physical distancing is not possible.

 - Reduce capacity in vehicles by approximately 50% and everyone wears a face-covering mask and gloves during travel/transport.

-- Minimize public exposure and using public restrooms.
+- Minimize public exposure and use public restrooms.

 - Hand washes and hand sanitizer immediately and handy with our crew.

-- We strongly recommend book a single room, unless couples, or family with private attached bathrooms.
+- We strongly recommend booking a single room, unless couples, or family with private attached bathrooms.
 (Strongly recommend bringing your own sleeping bag)

 - Meals: everyone can eat in places that support physical distancing and airflow, Face covering for all interactions with the crew, locals, and other visitors.